-High IT Performer Medium IT Performer Low IT Performer DEPLOYMENT FREQUENCY For the primary application or service you work on, how often does your organization deploy code?
-On demand (multiple deploys per day) Between once per week and once per month Between once per month and once every six months LEAD TIME FOR CHANGES b For the primary application or service you work on, what is your lead time for changes (i.e., how long does it take to go from code commit to code successfully running in production)?
-Less than one hour Between one week and one month Between one month and six months MEAN TIME TO RESTORE (MTTR) For the primary application or service you work on, how long does it generally take to restore service when a service incident occurs (e.g., unplanned outage, service impairment)?
-Less than one hour Less than one day Less than one day c CHANGE FAIL RATE For the primary application or service you work on, what percentage of changes result in degraded service or subsequently require remediation (e.g., lead to service impairment, service outage, require a hotfix, rollback, fix forward, patch)?
-0 - 15% 31 - 45% 16 - 30%
+Aspect of software delivery performance Elite IT performers High IT performers Medium IT performers Low IT performers Deployment Frequency: For the primary application or service you work on, how often does your organization deploy code to production or release it to end users?
+On-demand (multiple deploys per day) Between once per day and once per week Between once per week and once per month Between once per month and once every six months Lead Time for Changes ^b : For the primary application or service you work on, what is your lead time for changes (i.e., how long does it take to go from code committed to code successfully running in production)?
+Less than one day Between one day and one week Between one week and one month Between one month and six months Mean Time to Restore (MTTR): For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (e.g., unplanned outage or service impairment)?
+Less than one hour Less than one day ^c Less than one day ^c Between one week and one month Change Fail Rate: For the primary application or service you work on, what percentage of changes to production or released to users result in degraded service (e.g., lead to service impairment or service outage) and subsequently require remediation (e.g., require a hotfix, rollback, fix forward, patch)?
+0-15% ^{d,e} 0-15% ^{d,f} 0-15% ^{e,f} 46-60%